 For students going after a graduate degree, the Graduate PLUS loan can be a great option.

-The downside is that like the Parent PLUS loans, the interest rates and loan origination fees are higher than most other federal student loans.
-The good news is that unlike a Parent PLUS loan, Graduate PLUS loans have a wider variety of repayment plans and forgiveness options.
+Unfortuantely, like Parent PLUS loans, the interest rates and loan origination fees are higher than most other federal student loans.
+The good news is that, unlike a Parent PLUS loan, Graduate PLUS loans have a wider variety of repayment plans and forgiveness options.

-Even though the Graduate PLUS loan does have higher interest rates, these costs can largely be justified due to the federal protections.
+Even though the Graduate PLUS loan does have higher interest rates, it is money well spent due to the federal protections.
 Many graduate students borrow upwards of $100,000.
-If there is any sort of uncertainty in the job market or borrower’s ability to pay, having student loans with forgiveness provisions is a huge security blanket.
+If there is any uncertainty in the job market or borrower’s ability to pay, having student loans with forgiveness provisions is a huge security blanket.

-Private loans start to make sense for those that have a high degree of confidence in their ability to repay.
+Private loans start to make sense for those with a high degree of confidence in their ability to repay.
 An example would be someone returning to school to get an MBA at night.
-Borrowing can be minimized, and the student’s current salary may be sufficient to handle future loan payments.
+Students can minimize borrowing costs if they have a sufficient current salary to handle future loan payments.

 Selecting the Best Private Student Loan

-Students making the decision to choose a private student loan should know that these loans are not all created equal.
+Students deciding to choose a private student loan should know that these loans are not all created equal.
 Some private student loans are far better than others.

-Because there are a number of lenders offering these loans, students should insist that they not be charged any loan fees, such as an origination fee or is disbursement fee.
+Because there are many lenders offering these loans, students should insist that they not be charged any loan fees, such as an origination fee or is disbursement fee.
 Students should also be sure to shop around to get a low interest rate loan.
-A difference of even a fraction of a percent can add up to a lot of money by the time the loan is repaid.
+A difference of even a fraction of a percent can add up to a lot of money in repayment.

-One important detail to understand is that the rates advertised by lenders are not necessarily the rates that will actually be offered.
+One crucial detail to understand is that the rates advertised by lenders are not necessarily the rates actually offered.
 Most lenders have their own unique criteria for evaluating applications, and each lender may give different weights to credit history, school, and area of study.
 Companies like credible can help students compare rates with a number of lenders.
 The key is to cast a wide net.

-Even if a student is able to find an excellent loan, it is still critical to only borrow that which is absolutely necessary.
-If you are living off private student loans, you should be careful to keep expenses as low as possible.
+Even if a student can find an excellent loan, it is still critical to only borrow that which is necessary.
+If you live off private student loans, you should be careful to keep expenses as low as possible.